cfwheels/wheels-cli/docs/configuration.md

 ## Config Environment

-Manage environment-specific settings for your CFWheels application.
+Manage environment-specific settings for your Wheels application.

 ### Usage